maxblunck/irony_detection/README.md

 	feature_selection = ['f1', 'f4', 'f7']

-If you'd like to run the programm for all possible combinations of the selected features, change the following variable to:
+If you'd like to run the program for all possible combinations of the selected features, change the following variable to:

 	use_all_variants = True